-LONDON—STR’s preliminary January 2018 data for London, England, indicates nearly flat overall performance.
+LONDON—STR’s preliminary January 2017 data for London, England, indicates sharp performance increases.

 Based on daily data from January, London reported the following in year-over-year comparisons:

-STR will release full January results later this month.
-The January edition of STR’s market forecast is now available.
+STR will release actual January 2017 results later this month.

 Media & Communications Coordinator